Dispatch No. 22.1

 Irving Lowens (1916-1983)

 Irving Lowens (1916–1983) was a musicologist, critic, and librarian, who enjoyed a long and illustrious career.
 He often wore many hats, serving as the chief music critic of the Washington Star from 1960–1978, while also doing a stint as the assistant head of the reference section of the Music Division of the Library of Congress from 1962–1966.
-In addition to his work as a critic, he taught at numerous colleges and universities, such as Brooklyn College, CUNY, and the Peabody Conservatory, and founded several scholarly societies, including the Music Critics Association and the American Sonneck Society, now known as the Society for American Music.

 One of Lowens’ great passions was the study of American music, which resulted in the publication of his book Music and Musicians in Early America (1964).
 He recognized that the roots of much of American music lay in the folk hymns and spirituals found in the many hymnals and tune books that were published for amateur singers in the nineteenth century.
 His love of this music ultimately resulted in a personal collection of over 2000 hymnals and tune books dating from the eighteenth to the twentieth centuries that now form the Irving Lowens Collection at the Moravian Music Foundation.